hmchou56/centra8/centra3/abci.md

 **This is a tentative plan and the itinerary may change.**

 * Please note that lunch is *not* provided today.
-A group bus will take all participants to ABCI facility.
+A group bus will take registered participants to ABCI facility.
 <br>
 <br>
 <hr>